vega/altair/doc/user_guide/display_frontends.rst

 Because different display systems have different requirements and constraints, Altair provides an API to switch between various *renderers* to tune Altair's chart representation.
 These can be chosen with the renderer registry in ``alt.renderers``.
-Some of the built-in renderers are:
+The most used built-in renderers are:

 ``alt.renderers.enable('html')``
   *(the default)* Output an HTML representation of the chart.
 The HTML renderer works